-The print version of JavaScript for impatient programmers is available on Amazon.
+An older edition of Exploring JavaScript is called JavaScript for impatient programmers.
+Its paper version is available on Amazon.

 1.3 About the author

 Dr. Axel Rauschmayer specializes in JavaScript and web development.
 He has been developing web applications since 1995.
 In 1999, he was technical manager at a German internet startup that later expanded internationally.
 In 2006, he held his first talk on Ajax.
 In 2010, he received a PhD in Informatics from the University of Munich.